jgabaut/amboso/README.md

 $ ./try_anvil
 ```

-TODO: I should probably update `./try_anvil` to show usage of test commands, should some soon.
+TODO: I should probably update `./try_anvil` to show usage of test commands, should come soon.
 Altought I expect some headache due to the backtrace, we'll see.

 For now consider:

-## Options and usage, hard failure

-I'll tell you that even the help option can fail, if you don't point this child to where your targets are and rely on naming your compliant folder "./bin/".
-You have a bin/ directory in the repo to test this behaviour.

-You should rely on your `stego.lock` file to ensure you don't have to retype arguments you're 100% positive are correct, just to get the damn thing to build.

 ## stego.lock